GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

 - [AppAuth iOS and macOS](https://github.com/openid/AppAuth-iOS)
 - [AppAuth Android](https://github.com/openid/AppAuth-Android)

-## SaaS Applications
+## SaaS / Off-the-shelf Applications
-Integrating SaaS applications with your Gluu Server should be fairly straightforward.
+Integrating SaaS and off-the-shelf applications with your Gluu Server should be fairly straightforward.
 Presumably the app already supports SAML or OpenID Connect and provides documentation for configuring your IDP (Gluu Server) for SSO.

-There is existing Gluu documentation for configuring SSO to a few popular SaaS applications like [Google](./saas/google.md) and [Salesforce](./saas/salesforce.md).
+There is existing Gluu documentation for configuring SSO to popular applications like [Google](./saas/google.md) and [Salesforce](./saas/salesforce.md).
 If there is not an existing guide, perform a Goolge search for `<SaaS Provider> SAML` or `<SaaS Provider> OpenID Connect`.
 Follow the provider's instructions for configuring your IDP for SSO and test (and re-test!).

 !!!Note
     If the SaaS application in question does not already support SAML or OpenID Connect, our best advice is find a similar product or provider that does integrate with your standards-based security infrastructure.